-Pipe bomb device found during alert
+Pipe bomb found in garden of house

-Pipe bomb device found during security alert in Newtownabbey
+Pipe bomb found during security alert in Newtownabbey

 - 6 May 2018